 Just as electrical engineering has continually grown in scope and changed emphasis in the past, we can expect change in the future.
-To prepare today's students for a lifetime of productive engineering, the Delaware program emphasizes the basics; that is, basic mathematics and science and the equally important basic principles of engineering analysis and design.
-To the study of the basics, the Delaware electrical engineering program adds in-depth study of an area or areas of current practice.
+To prepare today's students for a lifetime of productive engineering, our program emphasizes the basics; that is, basic mathematics and science and the equally important basic principles of engineering analysis and design.
+To the study of the basics, the Delaware electrical engineering program adds indepth study of an area or areas of current practice.

-The Delaware electrical engineering program is different from many others in that students are admitted as "electrical engineering students".
+The Delaware electrical engineering program is different from many others in that you are "electrical engineering students" upon admission.
 Coursework in electrical engineering starts with the first term of the freshman year.
 An advantage of this arrangement is that with four years of electrical engineering courses the program flows better, and better use is made of prerequisite courses.
-In addition, the size of the electrical engineering class can be limited, which in turn allows a program with many more courses with laboratories.
+In addition, we are able to limit the size of the electrical engineering class which in turn allows us to offer a program with many more courses with laboratories.